armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 ##### `strategies.<strategyName>.blueGreen.shutdownOldVersionAfter`

 This step is a condition for deleting the old version of your software.
-Borealis executes the `shutDownOldVersion` steps in parallel.
-After each step completes, Borealis deletes the old version.
+Armory CDaaS executes the `shutDownOldVersion` steps in parallel.
+After each step completes, Armory CDaaS deletes the old version.

 ```yaml
 shutdownOldVersionAfter: